 We wanted help parsing out what was worth listening to and what was simply noise, so we reached out to Dr. Eva Luo, an OB-GYN at Beth Israel Deaconess Medical Center and a Health Policy and Management Fellow at Harvard Medical Faculty Physicians, to get to the bottom of this.

-Myth 1: Birth control may deplete nutrients (like selenium and zinc) that your thyroid needs to function and produce hormones
+Myth 1: Birth control may deplete nutrients (like selenium and zinc) that your thyroid needs to function and produce hormones.

-The truth: According to Dr. Luo, this is such an infrequent occurrence that it’s not worth letting the rumor turn you off of birth control.
+The truth: According to Dr. Luo, this is such an infrequent occurrence that it’s not worth letting the rumor turn you off from birth control.
 Dr. Luo says the only medications that could affect your production of thyroid hormone contain iodine and lithium, and are typically related to chemotherapy, immunotherapy, and antipsychotic treatment — not birth control.

 Myth 2: The birth control pill is inflammatory, which can exacerbate autoimmune conditions — including thyroid disorders.